abhijitdotsharma/abhijitdotsharma/README.md

 ### <div align="center">I'm Abhijit, a front-end developer 👨‍💻, with ⚽ on weekend, and trying to be friends with JS🚀</div>

-- 🔭 I’m currently working on [Nou Store](https://github.com/abhijitdotsharma/nou-store-react)
+- 🔭 I’m currently working on [Vadati](https://github.com/abhijitdotsharma/vadati-chrome-store)

 - 🌱 I’m currently learning TypeScript and Testing